sjtu-zhao-lab/SALO/README.md

 -  `configs/`: This sub-directory contains configuration files for dense models, sparse models, and static sparsity (BigBird, Longformer, etc.).
 -  `data/`: This sub-directory is intended for storing manually downloaded datasets.
 Only the CLOTH dataset needs to be stored here, because GLUE and SQuAD are downloaded and managed automatically by the :hugs: ​transformers library.
 -  `hardware/`: This sub-directory holds code related to the hardware implementation of SALOv2.
+   -  `src/accelerator`: This sub-directory contains the main source code of spatial accelerator:
+      -  `Arithmetic.scala`: This file includes the supportive fixed-point arithmetic functions (Bitwidth up/down-cast) that are useful in the hardware implementation.
+      -  `PE.scala`: This file includes the core of the internal PE design in SALO.
+It internally uses Multiplexer to route the correct dataflow in different stages according to the signal.
+In the computation, it uses fixed-point arithmetic to minimize the hardware overhead.
+Specifically, SALO follows the method proposed in Softermax that uses a piece-wise linear function to fit the exponential function in attention mechanism.
+The slope and y-interception are stored in the lookup-table.
+We obtain the slope and y-interception by the code in `piecewise_linear/piecewise_linear.py`.
+      -  `PEArray.scala`: This file includes the PE array design in SALO.
+The PE design in `PE.scala` is duplicated and connected to build a PE array with the external inverse modules and weighted sum modules.
+      -  `WeightedSumModule.scala`: This file includes the weighted sum module design to support window splitting techniques mentioned in the paper.
+   -  `src/matching`: This sub-directory contains the main source code of pattern matching module:
+      -  `WeightedSumModule.scala`: This file includes the weighted sum module design to support window splitting techniques mentioned in the paper.
+      -  `WeightedSumModule.scala`: This file includes the weighted sum module design to support window splitting techniques mentioned in the paper.
+      -  -  `WeightedSumModule.scala`: This file includes the weighted sum module design to support window splitting techniques mentioned in the paper.
 -  `outputs/`: This sub-directory is intended for storing training and evaluation results.
 -  `performance_model/performance_model.py`: The performance model estimates the computation FLOPS in each stage and calculates the number of cycles to run.
 -  `scripts/`: This sub-directory holds the shell scripts for running experiments.